-We live in a quiet rural town, with lots of land surrounded by streams and stone walls.
-Our neighbors, with whom we've otherwise always gotten along, had their attorney send us a letter claiming that their property line is closer to our house than we think it is.
-They have a surveyed plan that shows the property line where they say it is.
-But at our property closing, we got a surveyed plan that shows that we are right!
-This seems like it might be a problem for our title insurance company to deal with.
-If so, how do we file a claim with them?
+Imagine you live in a quiet rural town, with lots of land, surrounded by streams and stone walls.
+Then your neighbors, with whom you've otherwise had good relations, hired an attorney to send you a letter claiming that their property line is closer to your house than you thought.
+Maybe they even include a copy of a surveyed plan that backs up their assertion.
+But at your property closing, you might have gotten a surveyed plan showing that you are correct about the boundary location!
+Is this the type of problem your title insurance company might deal with?
+If so, how do you file a claim with them?
 We'll provide guidance here.

 It's worth taking a look at your title insurance policy.
 It might contain an exception for boundary disputes, in which case your carrier won't provide any help here.